MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_06_Lab1_Ex2_Connect_Windows.md

 ### Task 2: Connect an Azure Windows virtual machine.

-In this task, you will connect an Azure Windows virtual machine to Azure Sentinel.
+In this task, you will connect an Azure Windows virtual machine to Microsoft Sentinel.

-1. In the Search bar of the Azure portal, type *Sentinel*, then select **Azure Sentinel**.
+1. In the Search bar of the Azure portal, type *Sentinel*, then select **Microsoft Sentinel**.

-2. Select your Azure Sentinel Workspace you created earlier.
+2. Select your Microsoft Sentinel Workspace you created earlier.

 3. From the Data Connectors Tab, search for the **Security Events via Legacy Agent** connector and select it from the list.